LcosmosS/S.T.A.R.-Program/README.md

 Researchers are encouraged to:

-- inspect the LaTeX monograph in `/manuscript`
+- inspect the manuscript and thesis pdf's in `/docs`
 - run the full validation pipeline in `/scripts`
-- explore the symbolic regression manifold in `/src/symbolic_regression`
+- explore the symbolic regression manifold in `/examples/exports`

 ---